pablo-chacon/dede-protocol/WHITEPAPER.md

 This removes the need for a centralized cron server or off-chain keeper.

-**Important:** DeDe Protocol does **not** implement any time-based *value decay* of the escrowed amount.
+**Important:** DeDe Protocol does **not** implement any time-based **value decay** of the escrowed amount.
 The principal funds remain intact until release or refund.
 Any “value drop” or pricing policy over time is entirely an off-chain concern of the app and/or marketplace.

+**All off-chain logic is the platform responsibility.**

 #### Platform Fee Calculation